mb0x88/mb0x88.github.io/about.md

 Greetings!

 I'm Matt.
 I call myself a hacker & maker.
 Why?
 I love breaking things and making things.
 I'm interested in technology, particularly the type that makes humans more free, sovereign and secure.
 I love open source software and Linux.
-I am am currently learning hacking, coding and web development.
+I am currently learning hacking, coding and web development.
 My background was in the creative industries - music & film.
 I still dabble in that area now and again.

 As a composer and music producer I have worked with EMI and Universal Music working on a range of production music albums.
 Some of my work has been featured on Netflix(Meat-eater Series) and produced a viral song for the game "Piggy".
 I also have performed professionally in the past, some of the highlights include being on the bill with - Bag Raiders, Yo La Tengo and, once, Bon Jovi.
 I also had an endorsement with Chicago based instrument manufacturer Lakland basses.